Quantifying the COVID19 infection risk due to droplet/aerosol inhalation: Methods

-The temperature $ T_d $ is updated by tracking the convective heat transfer with the ambient air and the evaporative heat loss.
-The mass rate of change of the droplets is influenced by the local vapour fraction and air velocity which are encapsulated in mass transfer number $ B_m $ and the Sherwood number $ Sh $.
-Here, $ m_d $ and $ L_V $ are the mass of the droplet and the latent heat of evaporation at the droplet temperature, respectively. $ c_p $ and $ c_l $ are the specific heat at a constant pressure of the ambient air and the specific heat capacity of the liquid droplet, and $ \tau_d $ is the response time of the droplet.
-Further details of the various terms involved in the droplet model can be found in the work of Bale et al\cite{bale20b,bale2021}.
+The temperature $ T_d $ is updated by tracking the convective heat transfer with the ambient air and the evaporative heat loss. { The mass rate of change of the droplets is influenced by the local vapor fraction and air velocity which are encapsulated in mass transfer number $ B_m =(Y_{v,s} - Y_v)/(1-Y_{v,s})$ and the Sherwood number $ Sh = 2 + 0.552 Re_{d}^{1/2}Sc^{1/3} $.
+Here, $ Y_{v,s} $ and $ Y_{v} $ are the vapor mass fraction of the droplet at the surface and far field, respectively, and $ m_d $ and $ L_V $ are the mass of the droplet and the latent heat of evaporation at the droplet temperature, respectively.} $ c_p $ and $ c_l $ are the specific heat at a constant pressure of the ambient air and the specific heat capacity of the liquid droplet, and $ \tau_d $ is the response time of the droplet.
+A unit lewis number assumption is applied wherein $ Pr=Sc $ and $ Pr $ is the Prandtl Number defined as the ratio of momentum and thermal diffusivity.
+Further details of the various terms involved in the droplet model can be found in the work of Bale et al.\cite{bale20b,bale2021}.
+The sputum droplet is assumed to be composed of water and virions.
+Evaporation of the stupum droplets stop when all the volatile component of the droplet evaporates resulting in droplet nuclei composed of virions.
+The coronavirus has been reported to be 0.08 to 0.12 $ \mu $m in size \cite{masters2006}.
+Assuming that a droplet is composed of $ O(10^2) $ virions, the droplet nuclei diameter is limited to 1 $ \mu $m independent of a droplets initial diameter (nucleation of the droplet to smaller diameter will have negligible influence on its transport characteristics).
+Therefore, the evaporation of a droplet is stopped once the droplet diameter reaches this limit.